Skip to main content

 • With appropriate time allowed for complex technical investigation

-2. What is a Complaint?
+2. What is a complaint?

 A complaint is any expression of dissatisfaction relating to:

-• Major Software functionality or outages
+• Major software functionality or outages

 • Customer support experience